 Undergraduate and Postgraduate Taught programmes

-Support to use the MyLboro App for digital registers is available online, including IT troubleshooting tips.
+Support to use the MyLboro App for in person digital registers is available online, including IT troubleshooting tips.

 If you are unable to attend your in person teaching sessions because you are self-isolating, notify your School through the online self isolation reporting system.
 You should continue to engage with the on demand and live interactive sessions available to you and use the ReView recordings of in person sessions on Learn if you feel well enough.

 If you are unable to attend because you are unwell for reasons unrelated to Covid-19, you should inform your academic school by email.
 If you are not able to attend for more than two weeks you should discuss with your academic school whether to continue studying or whether a Leave of Absence would be more appropriate.

 You are also required to engage with your online studies, and to complete any tasks flagged in Learn which have a deadline, including all assessed coursework.
 You should not log your attendance on the digital registers for the sessions you attend online.

 The University will maintain an oversight of your engagement to ensure you are progressing with your studies.
 It is important that you accurately record your attendance at your timetabled in-person sessions.
 The data provides an opportunity for the University to identify any students who may be having difficulty with their studies, and allows us to provide additional support to them.